IsabelaCaldeira/ChuteLibre/README.md

    - Plot the experimental and simulated velocity curves as functions of time and compare the maximum simulated velocity with the measured value.
    - Plot the histogram of relative errors between the experimental and simulated velocity curves.
    - Comment on the initial, zero, and final values of the acceleration curve.

+## Contributing
+If you are interested in a specific part, want more details, or found some mistakes, please send a merge request or open an issue, so we can chat about physics and code!